Skip to Content

 Upon completion of this course, the student will be able to:

-• compare and contrast different theoretical perspectives used in the study of child development.
+• compare and contrast major theories of child development.

-• differentiate typical and atypical behavior of children.
+• differentiate between characteristics of typical and atypical development of children.

 • identify and demonstrate an understanding of the scientific method in the study of child development.